 The core of the matter

-Although it's the smallest planet, Mercury is the second densest.
-Only Earth is denser.
+Although it's the smallest planet, Mercury is the second densest, topped only by Earth.
 Scientists used the calculated density to determine that Mercury holds a large metallic core.
-With a radius of 1,100 to 1,200 mile (1,800 to 1,900 km), the core makes up 75 percent of the planet's radius.
+With a radius of 1,100 to 1,200 mile (1,800 to 1,900 km), the core makes up about 85 percent of the planet's radius.
 Radar images taken from Earth revealed that the core is molten liquid, rather than solid.

 Mercury's core has more iron than any other planet in the solar system.
 Scientists think this had to do with its formation and early life.
 If the planet formed quickly, increasing temperatures of the evolving sun could have vaporized much of the existing surface, leaving only a thin shell.